johnnyrichard/awesomekling.github.io/_posts/2020-4-27-Smarter-C++-inlining-with-attribute-flatten.md

 ---

-*(Note: This post applies to C as well.)*

 Hello friends!

-A common technique for improving performance of hot code on C++ is to inline the hottest functions called.
+A common technique for improving performance of hot code in C/C++ is to inline the hottest functions called.
 While it often helps make things faster, there are some downsides to inlining.
 Let's quickly review the pros & cons:

 **Pros of inlining:**